FDA Approves Krystexxa for Treatment-Resistant Gout

 Author: U.S. Food and Drug Administration

-Synopsis: FDA approves Krystexxa (pegloticase) to treat gout in adults who do not respond to or who cannot tolerate conventional therapy.
-The U.S. Food and Drug Administration today approved Krystexxa (pegloticase) to treat the painful condition known as gout in adults who do not respond to or who cannot tolerate conventional therapy.
+The U.S. Food and Drug Administration has approved Krystexxa (pegloticase), manufactured by Savient Pharmaceuticals Inc. of East Brunswick, N.J., to treat the painful condition known as gout in adults who do not respond to or who cannot tolerate conventional therapy.

 Gout occurs due to an excess of the bodily waste uric acid, which is eventually deposited as needle-like crystals in the joints or in soft tissue.
 These crystals can cause intermittent swelling, redness, heat, pain and stiffness in the joints.